Nobody actually asked me any of these questions, but if they did, here’s how I’d answer ’em:

 - Malouf’s Mountain Sunset Campgrounds on Fishkill Ridge near Beacon (discussed in the Lamb’s Hill trail guide), which has some pretty awesome Yelp reviews

-If anyone else has some awesome local knowledge they’d like to drop on the rest of us, please do so in the comments or in the forum, and I’ll keep updating this answer.
+If anyone else has some awesome local knowledge they’d like to drop on the rest of us, please do so in the comments below, and I’ll keep updating this answer.
 Thanks!